-8. This Notice of Removal is timely, as Defendants were served the Complaint on provisions of the Virgin Islands Code, Title 26, is premised on the naked assertion that, "[i]n the mid-1980's, Hamed and Yusef formed a partnership to operate" three commercial supermarket businesses, which are located on properties owned and/or operated by Defendant United
+9. The underlying action, which is ostensibly brought pursuant to the partnership provisions of the Virgin Islands Code, Title 26, is premised on the naked assertion that, "[i]n the mid-1980's, Hamed and Yusef formed a partnership to operate" three commercial supermarket businesses, which are located on properties owned and/or operated by Defendant United Corporation.
+(Complaint ¶¶ 5-6).